UzKhan2/ESE-326-Final-Project/README.md

 # ESE-326-Final-Project

-Design, implement, and experiment a placement algorithm with the following characteristics:
+Design, experiment, and implement a placement algorithm with the following characteristics:

 - The algorithm implements Timberwolf placement (placement using Simulated Annealing)
 - The algorithm considers standard cell placement, e.g., all cells are placed in rows